Welcome To Our New Website!

 Can you believe we’re all the way through the blocks for the My Favorite Color is Moda sampler?
 Weren’t we just cutting fabrics last week?
 This month we’re sewing Block 20, which is the last block of the pattern and another large finish size at 27”.

 Just because we’re through the blocks doesn’t mean you can’t still pick up the project!
 My Favorite Color is Moda patterns are available through your local quilt shop, and many are continuing to kit the project, or will be able to help you with your color selections!
-We’ll have one more post in January to talk finishing and a few quilting ideas, and taking a look back at what we’ve all worked on this year.
+We hope to have one more post in 2022 to share a few quilting ideas.
+As soon as quilts come back from quilting, are bound and photographed, we'll share those.

 Note: Pattern corrections are at the end of this post.

 This block is pieced in the Trading Post Bella Solids colorway.

 The Bellas used in this colorway are: Espresso* (9900 280), Chocolate* (9900 41), Spice (9900 293), Amber* (9900 292), Cocoa* (9900 180), Tan* (9900 13), Latte* (9900 245), Eggshell* (9900 281), Lagoon (9900 270), and Mink (9900 430).
 Fabrics used in this particular block have an *.

 Being that it’s December, and working on this block while also thinking about everything that needs doing for the holidays—doesn’t it strike you that there’s something like a wreath in the shape?
 Or maybe even a pile of big, happy ribbons.